-It may be to realize the plans we have for our lives — to own a home or pay for our child's education in the future.
-Or maybe it's to gain greater control of the unplanned things of today, such as emergency medical expenses or car or home repairs.
+Why save?
+It may be to realize the plans we have for our lives — to own a home, make a large purchase, pay for education, etc. Or maybe it's to gain greater control of the unplanned things of today, such as emergency medical expenses or car or home repairs.

 Get Started Saving with These Tips

 Finding a good reason to save is easy.
 What's not as easy is actually doing the saving.
-But successful savers know that saving money isn't all that difficult; at least when they follow these common saving secrets:
+But successful savers know that saving money can be made easier by following these common saving secrets: